rant-lang/reference/src/constructs/attributes.md

 ## Attribute frames

-The Rant runtime maintains a stack of "attribute frames", which store block attributes.
+The Rant runtime maintains a stack of "attribute frames", which store set of attributes.
 The resolver always reads attributes from the topmost frame in the attribute frame stack.
 This stack can be used to limit the scope of block attributes.